 - Where teachers have concerns regarding a child's speech and language skills, 'Time to Talk' groups or 1:1 sessions will be timetabled and a referral to an external agency made, if necessary.

 - Teachers use 'talk partners' to encourage listening behaviours and routines for talking.
-The Reading Leader will work with teachers to develop consistency in these routines across all classes.

 Do we develop pupils' listening comprehension and language by reading aloud and talking about stories, poems and non-fiction books?

 - All classes have a story time session timetabled for the end of every day.
 The English Leader has developed a reading 'spine' of high quality texts for each year group which is now in place and used during these story times.